sitespeedio/dashboard.sitespeed.io/README.md

 ## Run

-Go into the directory that where you cloned the directory: `cd dashboard.sitespeed.io` And then start: `nohup ./loop.sh nyc3-1 &`
+Go into the directory that where you cloned the directory: `cd dashboard.sitespeed.io` And then start: `nohup ./loop.sh &`

-*nyc3-1* is the name of the start directory for the tests.
-If we would run multiple servers with different tests, we would have multiple folders and start each server differently.

 To verify that everything works you should tail the log: `tail -f /tmp/sitespeed.io.log`